 Once you have returned a signed copy of your Letter of Offer to accept your place at AC, you will be invited to enrol in your specific subjects in the next academic period.
-Students are advised to consult their timetable (can be found here), review their Academic Advice Sheet and contact their Program Director for tailored academic advice before completing the enrolment form.
+Students are advised to consult their timetable (can be found here), and contact their Program Director for tailored academic advice before completing the enrolment form.